mortenson/psalm-plugin-drupal/README.md

 - Support for `\Drupal::service()`
 - Custom script for dumping the Drupal container to XML
 - Support for detecting tainted render arrays
+- Novel support for Controllers and Form methods.

 ## Installing and running on your Drupal site